CTLaw90/FantasyFootballDiscordBot/README.md

 An attempt at a discord bot for retreiving ESPN fantasy football data

 ## What it is
 This is a basic Discord bot that can pull and post ESPN fantasy football data.
-Incredibly basic, just used to get matchup stats and point totals
+Incredibly basic, just used to get matchup stats and point totals and occasionally post Bobby Hill quotes